rcostanza/django-cropperjs/README.md

     ]
 ```

-2. Change/set your model's image fields to use CropperImageField instead of ImageField.
+- Change/set your model's image field to use CropperImageField instead of ImageField.

 ```
     from cropperjs.models import CropperImageField

-    image_field = CropperImageField()
+    image_field = CropperImageField(...)
 ```